Bali Arts Festival 2019

 Traditionally, the Bali Arts Festival commences with a spectacular opening ceremony and parade in Denpasar.
 Most of the daily performances and exhibitions are at the Taman Werdhi Budhaya Arts Centre with some events held in a 6,000 seat amphitheatre.
 Dance and musical groups from Bali’s many villages will compete fiercely with each other to gain the large audience’s recognition of their uniqueness.
 Outside of Denpasar, many towns will come alive with traditional bamboo and coconut leaf decorations while outdoor stages host dance and music performances and puppetry.

 Some of this year’s highlights include epic dance dramas, modern theatre and contemporary choreography, photography workshops and culinary festivals, while competitions cover documentary film screenings, handicrafts, literature, painting and photography.
 One of the groups participating this year will be USA-based Gamelan Tunas Mekar, a community orchestra performing Balinese indigenous music.
-They are scheduled to perform on 19 and 20 June where they will be playing different gamelans and presenting new compositions.
+They are scheduled to perform on 21 June at 5pm where they will be playing different gamelans and presenting new compositions.
 Gamelan is the traditional ensemble music hailing from the Indonesian islands of Bali and Java.

 When in Denpasar, check out also these Things to do in Ubud, Bali’s cultural capital.